Stability Ball Leg Raise exercise demonstration image

 How to Perform

-1. Brace your core tightly to press your lower back flat into the floor.
+1. Brace your core to press lower back into the floor.

-2. Slowly raise your straight legs toward the ceiling by flexing your hips, maintaining ball tension.
+2. Slowly raise straight legs toward the ceiling by flexing hips, keeping the ball in place.

-3. Lift until your hips are vertically stacked or slightly past perpendicular to the floor.
+3. Lift until legs are vertical or slightly past perpendicular over hips.

-5. Stop just before the stability ball makes contact with the ground and repeat.
+5. Stop just before the ball touches the ground to maintain tension.

 Coaching Tips